NiesHW/SECB3203_P4B/Group_Project/Group_19/README.md

 client : Sir Hairudin

 Made proposal project for our topic 23/10 : Delay time model in based on Health Monitoring System.
+Make proposal submition on UTM E-Learning on 23/10